How to Run PPC Campaigns in Google Ads

 Types of Display ads

-You can advertise the following types of display ads on Google AdWords:
+You can advertise the following types of display ads on Google Ads:

-1. Text ads: You can run text ads on the Display Network too.
-The format of the text ad is almost similar to Search ads.
+1. Text ads: You can run text ads on the Display Network.
+The format of the text ads is similar to Search Ads.
 You can add a headline, two lines of text and attach your ad with a destination URL.

-Mobile ads:6.
-With AdWords you can exclusively target mobile users.
-With more people spending their time on mobile devices, targeting mobile users is a must.
-Instapage recently published its state of mobile conversion report for 2017 click here to download your copy.
+6. Mobile ads: With Google Ads, you can exclusively target mobile users.
+As more users spend time on their mobile devices, targeting mobile users is a must.

-Gmail sponsored ads:7.
-Gmail sponsored promotions (GPS) only show up in personal gmail boxes.
+7. Gmail sponsored ads: Gmail sponsored promotions (GPS) only show up in personal Gmail boxes.
 These small ads look like emails.
 The ad can accommodate 25 character text headline and 100 characters of body text.

 Optimizing display ads

 This is what a typical Google display ad looks like: